derekmceachern/alpine-docker-scratch/README.md

 The main script is `build.sh`.

 The `post-install.sh` script is used during the build process to update packages and add a non-root user.

-There are no fancy command line options but there should be enough comments in scripts to figure out what is going on.

 ## Credits